Semiconductor process simulation

 Semiconductor process simulation is the modeling of the fabrication of semiconductor devices such as transistors.
-It is a branch of electronic design automation, and part of a sub-field known as technology CAD, or TCAD.
+It is a branch of electronic design automation, and part of a sub-field known as technology CAD (TCAD).

 The ultimate goal of process simulation is an accurate prediction of the active dopant distribution, the stress distribution and the device geometry.
 Process simulation is typically used as an input for device simulation, the modeling of device electrical characteristics.
-Collectively process and device simulation form the core tools for the design phase known as TCAD or Technology Computer Aided Design.
+Collectively process and device simulation form the core tools for the design phase known as technology computer aided design (TCAD).
 Considering the integrated circuit design process as a series of steps with decreasing levels of abstraction, logic synthesis would be at the highest level and TCAD, being closest to fabrication, would be the phase with the least amount of abstraction.
 Because of the detailed physical modeling involved, process simulation is almost exclusively used to aid in the development of single devices whether discrete or as a part of an integrated circuit.

 The fabrication of integrated circuit devices requires a series of processing steps called a process flow.
 Process simulation involves modeling all essential steps in the process flow in order to obtain dopant and stress profiles and, to a lesser extent, device geometry.
 The input for process simulation is the process flow and a layout.
 The layout is selected as a linear cut in a full layout for a 2D simulation or a rectangular cut from the layout for a 3D simulation.